michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 + Can you use the implemented reducers as *Combiner*?

-### Stripes Design Pattern
+### The ''Stripes'' Design Pattern
 This approach is similar to the previous one: for each line, co-occurring pairs are generated.
 However, now, instead of emitting every pair as soon as it is generated, intermediate results are stored in an associative array.
 We use an associative array, and, for each word, we emit the word itself as key and a *Stripe*, that is the map of co-occurring words with the number of associated occurrence.
+Essentially, mappers generate ''partial'' rows of the co-occurrence matrix.
+Then, reducers, will assembly partial rows to generate the aggregate and final row of the matrix.

 For example, in the line `w1 w2 w3 w1`, we emit:
 ```